 The George D. Aiken Forestry Sciences Laboratory is part of the USDA Forest Service's Northern Research Station and the Rubenstein School.
-The facility and grounds are shared by Forest Service scientists and staff in partnership with Rubenstein School faculty, staff, and students and are located about a mile from UVM campus on Spear Street.
+The facility and grounds are shared by Forest Service scientists and staff in partnership with Rubenstein School faculty, staff, and students.
+Personnel are co-located at the Aiken Center, on UVM campus, and at the Aiken Laboratory, about a mile from UVM campus on Spear Street.

 Green Forestry Education Initiative